expede/minimal-spanning-merkle-tree/README.md

 # 0 Abstract

-IPLD Inline Links are a format for expanding linked graphs "inline".
+This document presents "IPLD Inline Links", a format for expanding linked graphs "inline".
 This is helpful when inspecting data as a developer, for passing data to applications that expect tree-structured data, or when you don't know the configuration of the CID of a linked graph.

 # 1 Introduction